antoniotaranto/django-permissionsx/README.md

 I was trying to do my best to follow Django conventions.
 You will find that defining permissions is similar to filtering QuerySets.

-Currently ```django-permissionsx``` can be used with Django class-based views and ```django-tastypie``` authorization.
+Currently ```django-permissionsx``` can be used with Django class-based views, templates and ```django-tastypie``` authorization.
 What is cool about this approach, is that you define your inheritable and mixable permissions **once** and use them both in views and API calls!
 And it's easily customizable, so you may expect new extensions coming soon.

-## Installation
+## Installation & Usage

 1. Install ```django-permissionsx``` package:

         pip install django-permissionsx

-2. Add a middleware (if using 1-1 profiles):

-        MIDDLEWARE_CLASSES = (
-            ...
-            'permissionsx.middleware.PermissionsXProfileMiddleware',
-        )

-3. Add permissions to your views, e.g.:
+2. Add permissions to your views, e.g.:

-        from permissionsx.contrib.django_permissions import PermissionsViewMixin
-        from permissionsx.models import P
+        from permissionsx.contrib.django import DjangoViewMixin
         from permissionsx.models import Permissions